-It’s amazing how fast the weather is turning this year here in the New York City area.
-Just a few weeks ago you were probably running the AC, and now you’re probably thinking about turning on the heat.
+The weather has finally turned here in the New York City area.
+Ready to turn on the heat?
 Not so fast!
 Have you completed your fall HVAC maintenance yet?
 To keep the occupants of your space comfortable and your systems in great shape, now’s the time to tackle the HVAC maintenance checklist.

 Read on to learn what needs to be done to your heating and cooling systems, as well as why it’s in your best interest not to skip the essential tasks on the HVAC maintenance checklist.